Nonparametric Cointegrating Regression Functions with Endogeneity and Semi-Long Memory

 The Nadaraya-Watson regression estimator of $f(x)$ is

 where $K_h(s)=h^{-1}K(s/h)$, and $K(\cdot)$ is a non-negative bounded continuous function.
-In order to establish the asymptotic behavior for the kernel estimate $f(x)$, $\{ x_{k,N} \}_{k \geq 1, N \geq 1}$ needs to be a strong smooth array (see Proposition \ref{Prop1}).
+In order to establish the asymptotic behavior for the kernel estimate $f(x)$, $\{ x_{k,N} \}_{k \geq 1, N \geq 1}$ needs to be a strong smooth array (see Definition \ref{def.smootharray} as well as Proposition \ref{Prop1} in the Appendix).
 Now, we impose the following two assumptions on the kernel $K(.)$: